Is Morse code a language? Let’s take a quick look at the code and how it is used!

 Morse code is not a language but a rather system used for encoding languages that use the Latin alphabet.
 It does not have its own grammar or vocabulary but uses combinations of dots and dashes to represent each letter.

 The International Morse Code is the most widely recognized version encoding languages such as English, German, or French.
 Morse code has also been adapted to create a Japanese version called Wabun code and a Korean one called SKATS.

-With that, let's dive a little deeper into how Morse code can be used universally with any language.
+With that, let’s dive a little deeper into how Morse code works and why it was created.

 Other Awesome Morse Code Guides:

 Morse code is actually a very cool invention that was initially developed in America, known as American Morse Code, to send messages across long distances via a telegraph line.